bqst/bqst.github.io/_posts/2024-11-24-how-to-launch-startup-with-0-marketing-budget.markdown

 ## Conclusion

 Building a startup without a marketing budget isn’t about shortcuts—it’s about smart strategies.
 By listening to your market, creating value-rich content, leveraging communities, and conducting targeted outreach, you can bootstrap your way to growth.

-Have you tried any of these methods?
-Share your experience in the comments below!